softwaremill/realworld-tapir-zio/adr/00-packages.md

 * Maintaining layered structure requires discipline
 * Conforming to new structure will require refactoring the application
-* Separating interfaces and implementations puts more burden on the implementors side
+* Separation into layers requires more work upfront, when writing new code

 ## Conclusion